Pinterest has HUGE potential for your business if you know how to use it!

 Pinterest has taken this same concept and created a social networking site that allows users to create photo collections online – like an online scrapbook.
 It is primarily a photo sharing website where the members are allowed to create albums pertaining to a theme or pattern.

-Pinterest is great opportunity for brands because it can be a portal for their products, services and even their content.
+Pinterest is a great opportunity for brands because it can be a portal for their products, services, and even their content.
 It is a chance to lead with content and let social interaction take a secondary role.
 Brands will be able to see what people care about instead of who they care about.
 The market research alone is invaluable from a branding perspective!
 Are you there yet?
 If not, this is how you get started.

 If you are on Pinterest, you probably want to know some Pinterest tips and tricks that will help you maximize your presence there.

 10 Pinterest Tips for Businesses to Get More from the Platform

 1. Build Content Rich Boards Around Your Niche

 You want to build content-rich boards and curate your content just as you would on any other social network.

 Pin your products and your content to themed boards on Pinterest with shortened links that allow you to track your Pinterest traffic.